jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 Stack ADT
 ---------

-* With this, we now know what the operators are and how they are used
+* The above describes the *what* of the stack

+    * What can a stack do

 * Notice how none of the above explains a single thing about *how* the stack is implemented

-    * Nothing about where we store the data
+    * Nothing about where the data is stored
-    * Nothing about how the operators do what they do
+    * Nothing about how the methods do what they do

-* Notice that this also has nothing to do with Java
+* Also notice that this has nothing to do with Java

     * Or Python
     * Or C++
     * Or ...

 * This is just the definition of the stack ADT